tds333/simver/SimpleVersioning.rst

 4. Major version zero (0.N.P) is for initial development.
 Anything MAY change at any time.
 The public API SHOULD NOT be considered stable.

-5. A pre-release version is indicated by appending one of the letters "dev" for development releases,
+5. A pre-release version is indicated by having one number set to zero.
-"a" for alpha release,
-"b" for beta release or
-"rc" for a release candidate and a number to the version string.
-Ex.: 1.1.1.dev.0, 1.1.1.a.1, 1.0.1.b.2, 1.1.0.rc.1, 1.2.rc.1
-The letters are converted to values for comparison as specified.
-"dev" to -4, "a" to -3, "b" to -2 and "rc" to -1.
+Ex.: 1.0, 1.1.0, 1.0.1, 1.2.5.0

 6. Precedence refers to how versions are compared to each other when ordered.
-Precedence MUST be calculated by separating the version into parts, normally major, minor, patch and additional pre release numbers.
+Precedence MUST be calculated by separating the version into parts, normally major, minor, patch and build, count release numbers.
-For comparison the first part of a version (up to a pre-release indicator) is split up into a tuple and the number is converted to a positive integer.
+For comparison the version string is split up into a tuple and the numbers are converted to a integers.
-Missing numbers are considered to be zero.
-Precedence is determined by the first difference when comparing each of these identifiers from left to right as follows: Major, minor, patch are always compared numerically.
+Precedence is determined by the first difference when comparing each of these identifiers from left to right as follows: Major, minor, patch, build, count are always compared numerically.
 Example: 1.1.1 < 2.1.1 < 2.2.1 < 2.2.2.
-If different version schemes are compared the missing part is assumed to be zero.
+If different version schemes are compared the comparison is done number by number and if all are equal the longer sheme wins.
+Ex.
+2.4.5 < 2.4.5.0

 7. If you don't need or want the API guarantees and another versioning scheme as the promoted default Major.Minor.Patch fits better to your solutions, you